-Performance outcomes Acceptable outcomes Ecologically important areas AND AO1.2 Buildi existii AND AO1.3 gically important areas are conserved or improved to ensure ongoing contribution to the natural resources and biological sity of Noosa Shire.
-2 ngs, structures and associated works are located within ng cleared areas or areas of lowest ecological value. buildi identi ngs and associated structures are not located on land fied as an area of biodiversity significance on a Biodiversity, ways and Wetlands Overlay Map. ing vegetation (other than for a driveway access) does not d beyond- (a) 30 metres of a habitable building or 10 metres of a class 10 structure on lots greater than 10 hectares; or (b) 10 metres of a habitable building or class 10 structure on lots 10 hectares or less but more than 3,000m ; or (c) 3 metres of a habitable building or class 10 structure on lots 3,000m or less.
-AND fing of vegetation for a boundary fence does not extend and 5 metres either side of the fence.
+Performance outcomes Acceptable outcomes Ecologically important areas PO1 Development is sited and designed to protect the ecological integrity and biodiversity of ecologically through protection of: (a) existing habitat areas and ecological linkages important areas their ongoing contribution to the natural resources and biological diversity of Noosa Shire. es; and b) existing riparian vegetation, waterways and wetland habitat values.
+AND AO1.2 Buildings, structures and associated works are located within existing cleared areas or areas of lowest ecological value.
+AND AO1.3 Where constructing a dwelling house or community residence, buildings and associated structures are not located on land identified as an area of biodiversity significance on a Biodiversity, Waterways and Wetlands Overlay Map.
+Clearing vegetation (other than for a driveway access) does not extend beyond- (a) 30 metres of a habitable building or 10 metres of a class 10 structure on lots greater than 10 hectares; or (b) 10 metres of a habitable building or class 10 structure on lots 10 hectares or less but more than 3,000m2; or (c) 3 metres of a habitable building or class 10 structure on lots 3,000m2 or less.
+AND AO1.4 Clearing of vegetation for a boundary fence does not extend beyond 5 metres either side of the fence.